-Yes, in fact some projects already do.
-However, cloud-init does not currently make any API guarantees to external consumers - current library users are projects that have close contact with cloud-init, which is why this model currently works.
+Please don't.
+Some projects do.
+However, cloud-init does not currently make any API guarantees to either external consumers or out-of-tree datasources / modules.
+Current users of cloud-init as a library are projects that have close contact with cloud-init, which is why this (fragile) model currently works.